 How does compensation work?

 You can earn commission, potential travel, and other compensation by helping customers.
-This is a business opportunity for which you, as an independent contractor, have the potential for both profit and loss.

 What does it cost?

 Startup costs and expenses vary based on business decisions, location, and cost of living.

 With about 100 products to offer, you’ll need an understanding of what they are and what each product can do for customers.